danimdev/danimdev/README.md

 My Favorite Technologies are at the moment:

-- C#, WPF, XAML, EF Core
+- C# , WPF , XAML , EF Core
-- Web Dev Experience in HTML, CSS and Bootstrap
+- Web Dev Experience in HTML , CSS and Bootstrap

 <!---
 danimdev/danimdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.